AVONDALE ICELANDICS

 Dismounting too close to the barn trains horses to go to the barn and even run inside with a rider on when the horse chooses to finish the lesson early.

-No gaps of more than 1/2 of a horse length of its body behind one another.
-Ideally practically nose to tail at all times.
-It is safer.
+No gaps of more than 1 horse length of its body behind one another.
+Ideally practically pretty close to nose to tail at all times.
+They feel safer closer.

-Icelandic Horses will stay together more and not need to speed up to reduce the gap which will get larger and larger.
+Icelandic Horses will stay together more and not need to speed up to reduce the gap which will get larger and larger until they do not follow.

 No allowing the horse to run down hills or start too early up hills due to a lack of rider's proper contact on the horses mouth.